Events

 Entrance on Broadway.

 The Seekers of Beauty was an unusual cooperative exploratory Jazz bassed combo started in around 1988 by Todd Harper & ( DR) Mark Zanter on guitar.
 Our peak was the school year of 1990-91 .
 Our rhythm section was Todd Harper, composer and pianist, the young Ian Rashkin ,acoustic bass, and Eric Coursen was our elder, drummer/conguero/timbalist.
 We clicked and held down the living foundation of the music.
-Mark played guitar, in more of a front capacity, with the unusual Kevin Schmidt on bass trombone, and a variety of flutists- Juliann Ferdek, Kay Nygaard, and..
+Mark played guitar, in more of a front capacity, with the inventive Kevin Schmidt on bass trombone, and a variety of flutists- Juliann Ferdek, Kay Nygaard, and..

 SUNDAY APRIL 19th.
 The return of FULL MOON RABBIT !